 Most humans operate on a seven-day cycle, so you have to topple the balance in favor of what’s new.
 “If you do something different [such as walking for 20 minutes, for example] three of the seven days, that’s great—but all you’re doing is maintaining the state your body is in.
 You’re not hurting yourself, you’re not wasting time, but you’re not stimulating yourself regularly enough to change the basis of your metabolic rate,” Egoscue explains.

 Bump that up to four days a week, and you’re now moving more days than you’re not moving, toppling the new stimulus in favor of change.

 Do the Workouts Need to Be Long or High-Intensity?

-The pushback, of course, is how is that 8 minutes a day going to overcome the other 23 hours and 52 minutes?
-Especially when it’s low-intensity interval training and not a routine that is going to set your lungs on fire.
+The pushback, of course, is, “How is that eight minutes a day going to overcome the other 23 hours and 52 minutes?
+Especially when it’s low-intensity interval training and not a routine that is going to set your lungs on fire?”

 What’s more, intensity isn’t always necessary to yield change.
 Take walking, for example.
-People who adopt up a regular program of the notoriously low-impact, low-effort, low sweat-inducing activity still lose body fat and body weight (not to mention gain a whole slew of health benefits like lower blood pressure, cholesterol, and depression symptoms), according to a 2015 meta-analysis published in the British Journal of Sports Medicine.
+People who adopt a regular program of the notoriously low-impact, low-effort, low sweat-inducing activity still lose body fat and body weight (plus mention gain a whole slew of health benefits like lower blood pressure, cholesterol, and depression symptoms), according to a 2015 meta-analysis published in the British Journal of Sports Medicine.

-Faster isn’t always better; harder isn’t always better.
+Faster isn’t always better, and harder isn’t always better either.